Georgia–Vanderbilt football rivalry: 1895: Vandy wins on a fumble

 Georgia's Pomeroy fumbled and Vanderbilt's Elliott recovered the fumble and scored a touchdown.
 Georgia protested that Pomeroy was down, and coach Pop Warner took his team from the field in protest.

 1898: Georgia's first win

-A. Clarence Jones of Georgia, a renowned punter.
+Kit Jones of Georgia, a renowned punter.

 Prior to the game, the bets were 2 to 1 that Georgia would not score.
 In front of 2,000 fans at Piedmont Park in Atlanta, the Bulldogs beat the Commodores for the first ever time, 4 to 0.
 The score came on a run by Georgia back F. K. McCutcheon.
 At one point Vanderbilt disputed a John Edgerton fumble, and threatened to leave the field until Georgia's captain Walden said he would withdraw his men from the game if the decision were reversed.
 Georgia quarterback Kid Huff saved a touchdown when he tackled and forced a fumble from the big Wallace Crutchfield of Vanderbilt.
-The punting of Georgia fullback A. Clarence Jones featured throughout.
+The punting of Georgia fullback Kit Jones featured throughout.